 Tomkins Cove in Rockland County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Discover the Appalachian National Scenic Trail (here, next to this marker); Palisades Interstate Park (about 700 feet away, measured in a direct line); First Fighting at Fort Clinton (approx. 0.2 miles away); The Historic 1777 & 1779 Trails (approx. ¼ mile away); Fighting at Hessian LakeWalt Whitman (approx. 0.4 miles away); Indian Campsite (approx. 0.4 miles away); Appalachian Trail (approx. 0.4 miles away).
+Preserving a National Landmark (here, next to this marker); Palisades Interstate Park (about 700 feet away, measured in a direct line); First Fighting at Fort Clinton (approx. 0.2 miles away); The Historic 1777 & 1779 Trails (approx. ¼ mile away); Fighting at Hessian LakeWalt Whitman (approx. 0.4 miles away); Indian Campsite (approx. 0.4 miles away); Appalachian Trail (approx. 0.4 miles away).

 More about this marker.
-"Discover the Appalachian National Scenic Trail" in on the reverse side.
+"Preserving a National Landmark" in on the opposite side.

 Also see . . .

 Credits.
 This page was last revised on January 3, 2021.
-It was originally submitted on January 3, 2021, by Larry Gertner of New York, New York.
-This page has been viewed 40 times since then.
-Photos: 1, 2, 3, 4. submitted on January 3, 2021, by Larry Gertner of New York, New York.
+It was originally submitted on December 28, 2020, by Larry Gertner of New York, New York.
+This page has been viewed 118 times since then and 36 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on December 28, 2020, by Larry Gertner of New York, New York.